Canadian Camino: St. Pierre Jolys to St. Malo

 We made our way back across the highway and passed under an impressive wooden entrance gate and then a second metal archway leading in to the St. Malo Grotto, which is also known as Our Lady of Lourdes Grotto and Shrine.
 At the top of the riverbank stands a simple white and blue Roman Catholic chapel.

 A forested stairway leads down the steep river embankment with the stations of the cross placed along it.
 At the bottom of the hill is a grove of trees with rows of wooden benches placed among them, facing the chapel above.
 Half way up the hill is a stone grotto with a statue of the Madonna standing below a crucifix.
-The site was constructed in 1896, and is modeled after the grotto in Lourdes, France, where the blessed Virgin Mary is said to have made an appearance in 1858.
+The site was constructed in 1896, and is modelled after the grotto in Lourdes, France, where the blessed Virgin Mary is said to have made an appearance in 1858.

 It was an incredibly peaceful place, cool, shady, and calming.
 The site also includes taps of water that have been blessed.
 I would have like to hear the congregation singing in the open air, under the tree canopy.